University of Reading cookie policy

 • Watch this simulation debrief - what strikes you as surprising from what those involved say?
 Do write your thoughts down ready to share on the first taught day

-Please bear in mind that this course will be quite different in terms of style and content from much of the learning you may have encountered before and may take a while to get used to.
+Please bear in mind that this programme will be quite different in terms of style and content from much of the learning you may have encountered before and may take a while to get used to.
 This is because the practice of medicine draws upon disciplines in the physical sciences (e.g. biology, anatomy, chemistry).
 By contrast, education is a practice which draws upon disciplines from the social sciences (e.g. psychology, sociology, history).
 This difference has given rise to differences in learning intentions, teaching style and forms of assessment:

 Physical sciences